zhangbsn-gt/developer.gov.sg/collections/_technologies/devops/hats.md

 category: Devops
 redirect_from: /singapore-government-tech-stack/toolchain/hats
 description: >
-  Hive Agile Testing Solutions (HATS) is a functional test automation tool for web and mobile applications
+  HATS is a functional test automation tool for web and mobile applications.
+  It allows government developers to define end-to-end test scenarios and implement the test steps/actions, together with assertion checks.
 ---

 ## Overview